demirantay/notebook/syllabus-compsci.md

 - [ ] Scalability: Metrics logging ... etc.

 ### Packet #2

+> I need to change the order from the easiest to hardest since understanding and building all of docker is easier than building a operating systems kernel shell .. etc.

 - [ ] Feynman: System Progrmaming Languages (python, c/c++, go)
 - [ ] Feynman: OS Concepts